Who is New Leash On Life?

 Can I foster and/or train a Therapy Dog ?

-We are absolutely looking for foster homes!
-We actually prefer that our LAP dogs go into a foster home instead of being kenneled at our facility.
+We prefer that our LAP dogs go into a foster home instead of being kenneled at our facility.
 This gives the dog a better opportunity at maintaining their training in a home environment and keeps them socialized both at home and in public.
 Foster parents are responsible for the care of their Therapy dog as well as training maintenance.
 The actual training and testing is done by the Lend a Paw Coordinator and experienced dog trainers.
 It is incredibly rewarding to see these dogs that have come from a shelter environment being rehabilitated, trained and giving back to people in need.
-Contact The Lend A Paw Team if you are interested in fostering.
+See more details at GET INVOLVED

 How can I adopt a Therapy Dog ?